miiwo/granblue_api/README.md

 ![-banner picture here-](SkyfarerAPIBanner.png)

 ## Introduction
 This API grabs item info for the game "Granblue Fantasy" in a RESTful manner.
 This will allow for easier searching of certain properties on items and their strength.
-Planned usage to use this in conjecture with a website to search the collection of items easily.
+Planned usage to use this in conjecture with a [website](https://github.com/miiwo/granblue_front) to search the collection of items easily.
 This app is written in Golang.

 For usage, go [here](#usage).

 ## Features
-- Authentication+Authorization via an API key
+- Authentication + Authorization via an API key
-- Find GBF weapons with filters based on weapon skills, key effects, or type to help with grid building
+- Search Granblue Fantasy weapons with filters based on weapon skills, key effects, or types to help with grid building
 - Publically accessable REST API secured with HTTPS that can be used by other developers without needing to source their own data

 ## Setup on your own machine